PhucVuHongGinar/docs-1/docs/API-User-Dashboard/dashboard.md

 ## First time access to GINAR Dashboard

 When you access the GINAR dashboard for the first time, you will have to provide payment information.
-Please note you won’t be charged until you decide to purchase service from GINAR.
+Once your Card is authorized, you will receive the Freelancer service from GINAR with 500 requests/month in free of charge.

-Fill all the required information then click **Submit** to finish and start enjoying GINAR.
+Fill all the required information then click **Submit** to finish and start enjoying GINAR services.

 ![Add Payment info](./pictures/Payment1.png)